hillwithsmallfields/land/README.md

 The values in this section are dictionaries which can bind:

   - superclasses --- a list of classes to add when this class is used
-  - apt-packages --- a list of packages to fetch with apt-get
+  - apt-install --- a list of packages to fetch with apt-get
+  - apt-remove --- a list of packages to remove with apt-get (so you can re-install them with pip to get a more pi-specific version, for example)
-  - pip-packages --- a list of packages to fetch with pip3
+  - pip-install --- a list of packages to fetch with pip3
+  - pip-remove --- a list of packages to remove with pip3 (so you can re-install them with apt)
   - git-repos --- a list of clone URLs to use
   - dot-files --- a list of files to copy from your designated config repo
   - mounts --- a dictionary binding partition names to dictionaries defining: